CatelloTheDataProjectManager/Detecting-Financial-Fraud/README.md

 Utilizing Pandas and Cypher expertise, I've successfully applied these skills to model the graph in real-life scenarios.
 Entities and relationships central to the fraud detection process are accurately represented as nodes and relationships within the Neo4j graph.

+In this context, I will undertake an exploration of the transaction workflow, highlighting the nuanced technical skills required to seamlessly create a graph database.

 ## Transaction Workflow 🏦

 ### Project Overview